 Credits are amounts which may be subtracted from the individual's computed State tax liability.
 Improvements in data sources and methodology allow the reporting of credit claims by New York adjusted gross income class for many of the largest income tax credits for tax year 2015.
 Furthermore, the nonrefundable credit amounts reported for 2015 are credit "used" to reduce liability for the tax year.
 For tax years beginning in 2010 and ending after tax year 2012, taxpayers were required to defer the use and refund of certain tax credits if they exceed \$2 million in aggregate.
 See Table 2 for a list of affected tax credits.
-The credits described below are specific to the Personal Income Tax as well as other tax articles are contained in the Cross-Article Tax Credits section of the report.
+The credits described below are specific to the Personal Income Tax.
+Descriptions of other tax credits that are available under the Personal Income Tax as well as other tax articles are contained in the Cross-Article Tax Credits section of the report.

-25. Household Credit
+24. Household Credit